data protection

 3. Purpose of processing

-The purpose of collecting the user's email address is to deliver the newsletter.
-The collection of other personal data as part of the registration process serves to prevent misuse of the services or the email address used.
+The collection of the user's email address is used for sending the newsletter.
+The collection of other personal data during the registration process serves to prevent misuse of the services or the email address used.

 4. Duration of storage of personal data